 Here are some of those benefits:

 - Recruiters can manage the hiring process anywhere using a mobile device.
-Recruiting apps allow your hiring team to schedule interviews, provide internal feedback, communicate with candidates, and work entirely remotely, all from their mobile devices.
+Recruitment mobile apps allow your hiring team to schedule interviews, provide internal feedback, communicate with candidates, and work entirely remotely, all from their mobile devices.
 This provides a great deal of flexibility to your team and ensures consistent collaboration regardless of location.

 - Job seekers get a seamless experience on every device.
 This is perhaps the biggest benefit of a well-executed mobile recruitment system.
 Job seekers can search, apply, and communicate with your team on any device they choose.
 And, more importantly, that experience is consistent regardless of their device.
 The bottom line: this provides a great and expected, candidate experience.

 - Recruiters and candidates can connect through their mobile devices.
 90% of text messages that are sent are read within three minutes.
 That means this medium is the most effective way to reach candidates quickly.
 This, combined with an email to mobile, push notifications, and chat apps, help to improve your overall responsiveness to candidates.
 This also dramatically works to improve the overall candidate experience.

 - It allows recruiters to tap into social media and cross-platform analytics.
 Mobile recruiting and social media apps, paired with artificial intelligence, have given recruiters a literal treasure trove of useful data to use when prospecting candidates.
 Most recruiting apps will integrate with major social media platforms, meaning you can access more information about your candidate than ever before, and integrate that automatically into your ATS.